dejiodukomaiya/powerbiworks/README.md

 # powerbiworks
-This storage is created to showcase some of my personal Power BI and UI/UX Engineering works
+This is a Power BI project library that encapsulates mash up coding with M, snowflake schema model, use of DAX and Variables for complex logic, and appealing report layout designed optimally for user's ease of access.